Decathlon/sports-tracking-data-documentation/docs/061-user-equipments.md

 We provide 4 categories (shoes, bike, racquet, other).

 You can link an equipment to a single or multiple sports.
+A sport can only have 1 equipment by category linked (1 pair of shoes, 1 bike, or 1 racket).
+For example if you're linking an new shoes to Running, who already had a default shoes, your new one will replace the previous one.

 After doing a sport activity, your activity's sum-up (Distance, Duration, Number of session) will be added to your equipment(s).